 So surreal: Engineering student is Canada's Smartest Person

-Fourth-year electrical engineering student Katy Warren beat out seven other finalists on the Nov.
-22 finale of CBC Television’s Canada’s Smartest Person and claimed the show's coveted title.
+Fourth-year electrical engineering student Katy Warren beat seven other finalists on the Nov.
+22 finale of CBC’s Canada’s Smartest Person and claimed the coveted title of being Canada’s Smartest Person.

 The St. John’s native competed in the fourth round of the competition series where she beat out three other competitors to earn her place in the finals, and she proved that she deserved to be in the final top four when she finished in the top two after the finale’s qualifying round.